-- (3) All student enrollment agreements shall include at a minimum, the program of study, program tuition and fees, date programs are to begin, time period covered by the tuition payment, and statement of or reference to the school's tuition refund policy. - (4) All student account ledgers shall include, at a minimum, monies owed and paid by each student, and refunds issued by the school. - (5) A copy of the student's high school transcript or certificate of high school equivalency; or a signed, notarized attestation of either graduation from a public or private high school that operates in compliance with State or local law, graduation from a state registered home high school, or receipt of a certificate of high school equivalency, if the student provides the school with written evidence of the student's inability to obtain a copy of the student's high school transcript or certificate of high school equivalency; or for persons at least 18 years old who did not graduate from a public, private, or state registered home high school or obtain a certificate of high school equivalency, demonstration of an ability to benefit as determined by any test instrument approved by the Department of Education. - (b) Records of students shall be open for inspection by properly authorized officials of the State Board of Community Colleges. - (c) Financial records of the school shall be open for inspection by properly authorized officials of the State Board of Community Colleges.
+- (3) All student enrollment agreements shall include at a minimum, the program of study, program tuition and fees, date programs are to begin, time period covered by the tuition payment, and statement of or reference to the school's tuition refund policy. - (4) All student account ledgers shall include, at a minimum, monies owed and paid by each student, and refunds issued by the school. - (5) A copy of the student's high school transcript or certificate of high school equivalency; or a signed, notarized attestation of either graduation from a public or private high school that operates in compliance with State or local law, graduation from a state registered home high school, or receipt of a certificate of high school equivalency, if the student provides the school with written evidence of the student's inability to obtain a copy of the student's high school transcript or certificate of high school equivalency; or for individuals beyond the age of compulsory secondary school attendance who did not graduate from a public, private, or state registered home high school or obtain a certificate of high school equivalency, demonstration of an ability to benefit as determined by any test instrument approved by the Department of Education. - (b) Records of students shall be open for inspection by properly authorized officials of the State Board of Community Colleges. - (c) Financial records of the school shall be open for inspection by properly authorized officials of the State Board of Community Colleges.

-Eff.
-September 1, 1993; Amended Eff.
-August 1, 2014; December 1, 2004.
+Amended Eff.
+August 1, 2024; August 1, 2014; December 1, 2004.